thunderbolt181/Blog/README.md

 - 1. Set *DEBUG=False*.
 - 2. Hide *SECRET_KEY*.
 - 3. Hide passwords, username or any other important information in environment variables.

-# This project is not licensed.
-Use and Modify it on your will